Looking up at the corner of a modern building with a honeycomb pattern of balconies, against a clear blue sky.

 • Starting from scratch and aren’t sure what you need first

-• Rebuilding communications and marketing
+• Rebuilding or restructuring marketing and communications

 • Need senior guidance without full-time hire